raweng/angular-contentstack/README.md

            // err object
         })
     });

-# Helper
+# Pagination
-## pagination

- This is a Pagination helper, using this you can achieve basic pagination functionality.This helper will provide you variable and methods for pagination such as
+The pagination helper can be used to paginate contentstack entries.
+Lets take a look at the variables and functions it provides -

-**Pagination Variable**
+**Pagination Variables**
 * **$pagination.currentPage**- gives current page number
 * **$pagination.totalPages**- gives total number of pages
 * **$pagination.totalCount**- gives total number of entries